TUESDAY, JANUARY 21 | 5:45 - 8:45 PM

 Kevin Mattison, PhD, Principal Scientist, Malvern Pananalytical, Inc.

 SC6: Assembling an Effective Toolbox of Expression Systems to Support Your Drug Discovery Efforts

 This course will discuss the systems necessary to support the expression of both traditional (mAbs) and next-generation formats of proteins to support all aspects of drug discovery.
 This includes therapeutic candidates, assay reagents, immunogens, and proteins for structural studies.

-Richard Altman, Field Application Scientist, Protein Expression, Biosciences Division, Life Sciences Solutions Group, Thermo Fisher Scientific
+Richard Altman, Field Application Scientist, Protein Expression, Biosciences Division, Life Science Solutions, Thermo Fisher Scientific

-Henry C. Chiou, PhD, Director, Cell Biology, Life Science Solutions, Thermo Fisher Scientific
+Henry Chiou, PhD, Director, Cell Biology, Life Science Solutions, Thermo Fisher Scientific

 Dominic Esposito, PhD, Director, Protein Expression Laboratory, Frederick National Laboratory for Cancer Research

 * The program is subject to change without notice, due to unforeseen reason.